gabrielrdantas/react-google-maps-router/README.md

 ## Example of the google maps with router.

-Make:

-npm install
+- npm install
-npm start
+- npm start